HarryAllen1/jhstsa.org/pages/events/CAD-Architecture.md

 # Computer-Aided Design (CAD), Architecture

-::: warning
-Participants may participate in CAD Architecture or CAD Engineering, but not both.
+:::danger Statement of AI Use
+AI use is COMPLETELY BANNED for this event
 :::

-::: warning Event Update
+::: warning Important Info
+Participants may participate in CAD Architecture or CAD Engineering, **but not both.**

 The time limit for the challenge has been reduced to 3 hours.
 The interview is now 2 minutes.
 :::